aveok4now/4News/4NEWS/MyNewApp/README.md

     - [ ] Password Reset
   - [x] Confirm Email
   - [x] Home Screen
+    - [x] Scrolling by categories or by floating button
     - [x] News cards
       - [x] News title, description, authors, date
       - [x] Read more with React WebView (only for US News)